-All payments for school fees, excursions, and school activities can be made with cash, cheque or EFTPOS (credit/debit).
-Cheques are to be made payable to "Prospect Primary School" and crossed as 'not negotiable'.
+All payments for school fees, excursions, and school activities can be made with cash or EFTPOS (credit/debit).
 We have introduced two payment methods: Bpoint and QKR (Quicker) which are credit/debit methods.

 Bpoint: is a secure online based service accessible from our school website.